Synthetic Elements On The Periodic Table

 What are Synthetic Elements?

 Synthetic elements, also known as man-made elements, are chemical elements that do not occur naturally on Earth and are created artificially through nuclear reactions.
+So this process changes the number of protons in the nucleus, thus creating a new element.
 These elements are produced by bombarding atoms of existing elements with neutrons, protons, or other particles.
-This process changes the number of protons in the nucleus, thus creating a new element.
 Synthetic elements are unstable and decay radioactively, often with very short half-lives.

 History of Synthetic Elements